What is a Notice of Assignment (NOA) and why does Constrafor file it (for New York projects)?

 Here is where it can get a bit confusing:

-Although a NOA is not a mechanics lien, the law (specifically New York Lien Law, Article 2, Section 15), requires that the NOA be filed in the same section of county records where mechanics liens are kept.
+Although a NOA is not a mechanics lien, the law (specifically New York Lien Law, Section 15), requires that the NOA be filed in the same section of county records where mechanics liens are kept.
 So if you see the NOA labeled or indexed with mechanics liens or building loan assignments, please do not worry, that’s just how the county handles it.
 It doesn’t mean a lien has been filed against the project or property.

 Below we provide examples illustrating how the NOA filings might appear in different counties: